 Stock of all ages will scour in the spring, mainly because of the large amounts of water in the pasture.
 Spring is also the time when worm larvae hatch (called the spring rise) and crawl up the wet pasture to be eaten to re-infect the animal and start the cycle again.
 A heavy parasite load can cause scouring, but do not treat any cattle for worms before talking to your vet about a Faecal Egg Count (FEC) and the correct product to be used – to make sure the problem is worms.
 Mature cattle should not need a drench.

-The excessive use of pourons in the past (being easy to apply) has caused a major drench resistance problem with Cooperia worm species.
-If oral drenches are now recommended, then you’ll need some good facilities to drench them safely as they get bigger.
+The excessive use of pourons in the past (being easy to apply) has caused a major drench resistance problem with mainly Cooperia worm species.
+If oral drenches are recommended, then you’ll need some good facilities to drench them safely as they get bigger.
 So this supports the decision to only drench on good evidence that internal parasites are indeed the problem.
 Most often on small blocks, when cattle are not thriving, it’s a feed shortage caused by overstocking and not worms.

-- Check the financial budget.
+- Check the financial budget

 - Update financial records and pay accounts regularly.